Traumatic Livelihood: Overview

-Traumatic Livelihood is a pop, alternative pop, and pop rock album that departs from the electronic and heavy metal-influenced direction of Worldwide Torture in favour of a softer, more grandiose pop sound marked by orchestral arrangements and recurring use of strings, the latter of which are sometimes mixed with guitars.
-AllMusic's Marcy Donelson categorized it as "symphonic synth rock", whilst critic Tom Hull considered it to be "a shade denser and artsier than pure pop".
-Going into the album, Bean wanted to break away from the genre and image they had become known for, and felt that moving in a pop direction was "natural" for them; they also intended the use strings over electronics to make it sound "timeless" instead of being dated by niches.
-The album's songs feature unexpected rhythmic and stylistic shifts, and display Bean's "penchant for a huge, hooky chorus", according to Kerrang!s Luke Morton.
-Alfie Byrne of DIY highlighted Bean's vocals for their "deliberate intonation", which he described as recalling the "operatic side" of Marina Diamandis.
+Traumatic Livelihood is a pop, alternative pop, and pop rock album that departs from the electronic and heavy metal-influenced direction of Worldwide Torture in favour of a softer, more grandiose pop sound marked by orchestral arrangements recurring use of strings, and unexpected rhythmic and stylistic shifts.
+AllMusic's Marcy Donelson categorised it as "symphonic synth rock", whilst critic Tom Hull considered it to be "a shade denser and artsier than pure pop".
+Going into the album, Bean wanted to break away from the genre and image they had become known for and felt that moving in a pop direction was "natural" for them; they also intended to use strings over electronics to make it sound "timeless" instead of being dated by niches.
+Alfie Byrne of DIY described Bean as recalling the "operatic side" of Marina Diamandis with their "deliberate intonation".
+Kelsey Barnes of The Line of Best Fit and Rhian Daly of The Forty-Five both described the album as contrasting "light" and "dark" with its instrumentals and lyrics, whilst Kerrang!s Luke Morton stated that "despite [its] nightmarish lyrical content [...] sonically it doesn't exist in the shadows".

-The album's lyrics explore Bean's past experiences and traumas, addressing topics including sexual abuse, addiction, self-loathing, identity and relationships, whilst encompassing themes of redemption, retribution, empowerment, and healing.
-Bean viewed it as a "healing album", and hoped that through displaying the feelings of shame they held over their experiences, their fans would feel less alone.
-Several critics highlighted the juxtapositon between the album lyrics' and instrumentals, something Bean deliberately intended to prevent it from forming a "trauma bond" with their fans, as they did not want it to be listened to exclusively in sad times: "I want people to have happy memories with this album [...]
+The lyrics of Traumatic Livelihood explore Bean's past experiences and traumas, addressing topics including sexual abuse, addiction, self-loathing, identity and relationships, whilst encompassing themes of redemption, retribution, empowerment, and healing.
+Bean viewed Traumatic Livelihood as a "healing album" and hoped that through displaying the feelings of shame they held over their experiences, their fans would feel less alone.
+They intended album's contrasting instrumentals and lyrics to prevent it from forming a "trauma bond" with their fans, as they did not want it to be listened to exclusively in sad times: "I want people to have happy memories with this album [...]
 Things don't need to feel melancholy all the time."
 The album's title, which was coined before Bean went to rehab, was intended to represent the lack of a "healing timeline" from trauma and their mindset at the time of its conception.
 In an interview with Unclear, they said:I wrote [Traumatic Livelihood] when I was 19 and I was starting to realise a lot of things about my life and things that have happened, and I needed to address them.
 I was going through a lot and it felt very tragic, but I still felt like there was always this hope and this livelihood and this excitement for life. [...]
 I felt like this album was honoring both—holding space for the sad, but we also need to hold space for the pushing and going forward.
 We can't just stay sad and down.
 We have to go forward and move.